Set Custom Color Indicator in List View - Merci Web Designer

 How It Works

-• The $firstcoldata variable is used to dynamically assign the color code for the first column.
+is used to dynamically assign a background color to the first column.-

-• The script checks for a matching record in the #trn_salesreturn table using:
+The script checks for matching entries in the

-• If a match is found, it sets the background color of the first column to pink (#ff99cc).
+- If a match is found, the background color is set to pink (

 Use Cases